paytabscom/paytabs-ios-library-sample/README.md

                              delegate: self)
 	```

-	* for recurring payment with 3DS feature enabled (request CVV) use
+	* For recurring payment with 3DS feature enabled (request CVV) use:

 	```swift
     PaymentManager.start3DSRecurringCardPayment(on: self,